TheLazzziest/django-rest-framework-sso/README.rst

     * refresh_token - a serializer for renewing an already crafted token
     * verify_token - a serializer for verifying a token

+ACCESS_TOKEN_CLASS
+    A dot path to token class for processing access token

 Samples
 -------
 Settings for the app that signing tokens for any client app::